elasticpath/epcc-search-ast-helper/README.md

 		return err
 	}

-	// Finally you can also supply validators on fields, which may be necessary in some cases depending on your data model or to improve user experience.
+	// You can also supply validators on fields, which may be necessary in some cases depending on your data model or to improve user experience.
 	// Validation is provided by the go-playground/validator package https://github.com/go-playground/validator#usage-and-documentation
 	err = epsearchast_v3.ValidateAstFieldAndOperatorsWithValueValidation(ast, map[string][]string {"status": {"eq"}}, map[string]string {"status": "oneof=incomplete complete processing cancelled"})

+	if err != nil {
+		return err
+    }

+	// Finally you can also restrict certain fields to types, which may be necessary in some cases depending on your data model or to improve user experience. err = epsearchast_v3.ValidateAstFieldAndOperatorsWithFieldTypes(ast, map[string][]string {"with_tax": {"eq"}}, map[string]epsearchast_v3.FieldType{"with_tax": epsearchast_v3.Int64})

+   if err != nil {
+      return err
+   }

+   // All of these options together can be done with  epsearchast_v3.ValidateAstFieldAndOperatorsWithAliasesAndValueValidationAndFieldTypes
 	return err
 }
 ```